abertschi/ad-free/README.md

 - [Fuel](https://github.com/kittinunf/Fuel) is made by Kittinun Vantasin and is licensed by MIT

 - [snakeyaml](https://bitbucket.org/asomov/snakeyaml) is licensed by the Apache License 2.0

+- [XStream](http://x-stream.github.io/license.html) by Joe Walnes and the XStream Committers is lisenced by BSD license.